BirdeeHub/nixCats-nvim/README.md

 #### [Mason](https://github.com/williamboman/mason.nvim):

-Mason does not work on nixOS although it does on other OS options.
+Mason does not work on NixOS although it does on other OS options.

 Luckily you also don't need it.
-All mason does is download it to your path, and call lspconfig on the result.
+All Mason does is download it to your path, and call lspconfig on the result.

 You can do this via the lspsAndRuntimeDeps field in nixCats, and then calling lspconfig yourself.

-The [example config](https://github.com/BirdeeHub/nixCats-nvim/blob/main/templates/example/lua/myLuaConf/LSPs/init.lua) and [:h nixCats.LSPs](https://nixcats.org/nix_LSPS.html) show examples of this, and the examples still run mason when nix wasn't used to load the config!
+The [example config](https://github.com/BirdeeHub/nixCats-nvim/blob/main/templates/example/lua/myLuaConf/LSPs/init.lua) and [:h nixCats.LSPs](https://nixcats.org/nix_LSPS.html) show examples of this, and the examples still run Mason when Nix wasn't used to load the config!

-That way you can just add the lsp to the list in nix, add the same lua config you would have for mason, and move on.
+That way you can just add the LSP to the list in Nix, add the same Lua config you would have for Mason, and move on.

 However you can make it work with SharedLibraries and lspsAndRuntimeDeps options if you choose to not use those fields for their intended purpose!
 Sometimes it can be hard to tell what dependency the error is even asking for though.